-The Company's board has determined that candidates for director should have certain minimum qualifications, including being able to understand basic financial statements, being over 21 years of age, having relevant business experience, and having high moral character.
+The Company's independent directors and board of directors have determined that candidates for director should have certain minimum qualifications, including being able to understand basic financial statements, being over 21 years of age, having relevant business experience, and having high moral character.
 The board of directors retains the right to modify these minimum qualifications from time to time.

-In evaluating an incumbent director whose term of office is set to expire, the board of directors reviews that director's overall service to the Company during that director's term, including the number of meetings attended, level of participation, quality of performance, and any transactions with the Company engaged in by that director during his or her term.
+In evaluating an incumbent director whose term of office is set to expire, the independent directors and the board of directors review that director's overall service to the Company during that director's term, including the number of meetings attended, level of participation, quality of performance, and any transactions with the Company engaged in by that director during his or her term.

-When selecting a new director nominee, the committee first determines whether the nominee must be independent for Nasdaq purposes or whether the candidate must qualify as an "Audit Committee Financial Expert," as that term is used in section 407 of the Sarbanes-Oxley Act of 2002.
+When selecting a new director nominee, the independent directors and the board of directors first determine whether the nominee must be independent for Nasdaq purposes or whether the candidate must qualify as an "Audit Committee Financial Expert," as that term is used in section 407 of the Sarbanes-Oxley Act of 2002.
 The board then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 Each director then has an opportunity to privately interview each nominee if he or she deems it necessary.
 The board then meets to consider the candidates' qualifications and chooses candidates by a unanimous vote.

-Shareholders wishing to directly recommend candidates for election to the board of directors at an annual meeting must do so by giving notice in writing to Leonard S. Schwartz, Chairman, Aceto Corporation, One Hollow Lane, Lake Success, New York 11042.
+Shareholders wishing to directly recommend candidates for election to the board of directors at an annual meeting must do so by giving notice in writing to Leonard S. Schwartz, Chairman, Aceto Corporation, One Hollow Lane, Lake Success,

+New York 11042.
 Any such notice must, for any given annual meeting, be delivered to the Chairman not less than 120 days prior to the anniversary of the preceding year's annual meeting.
-The notice must state (1) the name and address of the shareholder making the recommendations, (2) the name, age, business address, and residential address of each person recommended, (3) the principal occupation or employment of each person recommended, (4) the class and number of shares of Aceto shares that are beneficially owned by each person recommended and by the recommended shareholder, (5) any other information concerning the persons recommended that must be disclosed in nominee and proxy solicitations in accordance with Regulation 14A of the Securities Exchange Act of 1934, and (6) a signed consent of each person recommended stating that he or she consents to serve as a director of the Company if elected.
+The notice must state (1) the name and address of the shareholder making the recommendations, (2) the name, age, business address, and residential address of each person recommended, (3) the principal occupation or employment of each person recommended, (4) the class and number of shares of Aceto shares that are beneficially owned by each person recommended and by the recommended that must be disclosed in nominee and proxy solicitations in accordance with Regulation 14A of the Securities Exchange Act of 1934, and (6) a signed consent of each person recommended stating that he or she consents to serve as a director of the Company if elected.